KAB47/Profile-Landing-Page/README.md

 I have completed projects focused on both backend and frontend engineering, including a Bookstore API(Application Programming Interface), a Crypto-Trading application, and a booking website.

-Having undertaken software engineering internships, I aim to apply my experience and knowledge in a new role, increase my knowledge base and give my best to a role.
+Having undertaken software engineering internships, I aim to apply my experience, and knowledge in a new role, increase my knowledge base and give my best.

 In addition, I have experience in marketing, SEO, content creation, research, administration, product design, and mechanical engineering.